 For the most part, it does sound like a dream.
-And with the world being forced to accept ‘working from home’ as the new normal, the nomads at BUZZVALVE have little to complain.
-Because, we had been embracing this culture well before the outbreak of the COVID-19 pandemic.
+And with the world being forced to accept "working from home’"as the new normal, the nomads at BUZZVALVE have little to complain about because we had been embracing this culture well before the outbreak of the COVID-19 pandemic.

 As a boutique outfit, our independent team has been working remotely since 2013.
 What began with appointing remote writers eventually became the norm for the entire team.
 Recognising the value of our combined capabilities while working remotely for many years, we now believe working from home is not only a good substitute for an office but also a well-informed priority.
 Here are a few reasons why we endorse this “new” phenomenon: